 |Table 7: Examples of various applications requiring different fictional properties|

-You can see from the table above, that each different situation has very different stresses and expectations.
-Sometimes the film is forced to change shape, or slide across a metal surface, or "grab" against a drive belt.
-It's impossible for a laboratory measured film-to-film COF to predict performance in all these applications.
+You can see from the table above that each different situation has very different stresses and expectations; depending on the application, the film may be forced to change shape, slide across a metal surface, or "grab" against a drive belt.
+It's impossible for a laboratory-measured film-to-film COF to predict performance in all these applications.
 Instead, film-to-film COF measurements are used for process control to ensure the consistent production of a film that has been proven during the product development process to work in its target applications.

-For example, a key to good performance on a VFFS machine is the film's outside frictional properties that allow it to travel over the forming collar without squealing or inconsistent feeding.
-ExxonMobil produces films with high-tech, non-migratory slip systems that have higher COFs than older fatty amide-type films, but run flawlessly on these machines.
-Traditional thinking might claim that "the COF is too high" with these films, but this is clearly not true.
-Then standard COF laboratory test is frequently not a good comparison test for predicting performance.
+For example, a key to good performance on a VFFS machine is the film's outside frictional properties, which allow it to travel over the forming collar without squealing or inconsistent feeding.
+ExxonMobil produces films with high-tech, non-migratory slip systems that have higher COFs than older fatty amide-type films yet run flawlessly on these machines.
+Traditional thinking might claim that "the COF is too high" with these films, but this is clearly not true; therefore, the standard COF laboratory test alone is frequently not a good predictor of performance.

-CAUTION: Do not draw conclusions about performance from small differences (differences of.
-10 or less) in the laboratory film-to-film COF values of different film products.
+CAUTION: Do not draw conclusions about performance from small differences (0.10 or less) in the laboratory film-to-film COF values of different film products.
 Instead, two different types of films should be compared by conducting trials in the desired application.

 How COF is modified in films